-Appropriate infection prevention and control (IPAC) practices are a cornerstone to providing clients with high-quality care, safe care.
-The following tools and resources are aimed at empowering midwives and practice groups to reflect on their own practice and make adjustments in a way that takes into account the midwifery model of care.
+Appropriate infection prevention and control (IPAC) practices are a cornerstone to providing clients with high-quality, safe care.
+The following tools and resources are aimed at empowering midwives and practice groups to reflect on their own practice and make adjustments that take into account the midwifery model of care.

 Case Studies: How Three Practices Embraced IPAC

 Diana Doe at Born Midwives in Cambridge looked for outsourcing options when the practice decided that continuing to do their autoclaving in was too much work.
 When the hospital where they have privileges declined the opportunity to do the practice’s autoclaving, the midwives decided to switch to disposable instruments.